samuelmaddock/electron/docs/api/service-worker-main.md

 Returns `Object`:

-- `complete` Function - Method to call when the task has completed.
+- `end` Function - Method to call when the task has ended.
 If never called, the service won't terminate while otherwise idle.

-Initiate a task to keep the service worker alive until completed.
+Initiate a task to keep the service worker alive until ended.

 ```js
 const { session } = require('electron')